weblate/Wildcard/README.md

 Wildcard gives you a nice and simple to use interface to test/practice regular expressions.

+## CI Build (Not recommended)

+If you want to quickly test Wildcard you can grab the latest CI build [here](https://nightly.link/fkinoshita/Wildcard/workflows/flatpak/main).
+Then you need to unzip the archive's content and install the application with the command `flatpak install wildcard.flatpak`.

 ## Code of conduct

 Wildcard follows the GNOME project [Code of Conduct](./code-of-conduct.md).
 All